Lattay/texspell/README.md

 Note however that only one instance hold the server so if you open several instances of neovim, the other will not be affected by the startup and exit delay of the server.

+# Contributing

+All contributions are welcomed.
+If you want to fix a bug or implement a new backend feel free to submit a pull request.